Uncertainties in high-$z$ galaxy properties inferred from SED fitting using JWST NIRCam photometry: Results

-Because emission lines increase the total flux and redden the SED, the stellar population is inferred to be older and/or more dust-rich, which in turn raises the estimated stellar mass.
-To evaluate this effect, we repeat the fitting with input spectra that exclude emission lines (\texttt{full\_Z\_noEL}) and compare the results with the fiducial case (\texttt{full\_Z}), thereby isolating the influence of intrinsic emission on mass inference.
-The upper panel of Figure~\ref{fig:full_Z_noEL} indicates that the recovered mass remains consistent under the normalised true SFH model is used.
-In contrast, the other three models yield systematically lower masses, as the omission of emission lines produces a bluer SED that favours younger populations, as illustrated in the lower panel of Figure~\ref{fig:full_Z_noEL}.
+Because emission lines increase the total flux and redden the SED, the stellar population is inferred to be older and/or more dust-rich, which, in turn, raises the estimated stellar mass.
+To evaluate this effect, we repeated the fitting with input spectra that exclude emission lines (\texttt{attSN\_Z\_SNE}) and compared the results with the fiducial case (\texttt{attSNE\_Z}), thereby isolating the influence of intrinsic emission on mass inference.
+The upper panel of Fig.~\ref{fig:full_Z_noEL} indicates that the recovered mass remains consistent under the normalised true SFH model is used.
+In contrast, the other three models yield systematically lower masses, as the omission of emission lines produces a bluer SED that favours younger populations, as illustrated in the lower panel of Fig.~\ref{fig:full_Z_noEL}.
 This shift in stellar population leads to a pronounced reduction in the inferred stellar mass, particularly for low-mass galaxies.

-Conversely, when emission is included in the input SED but not modeled during the fitting (\texttt{full\_Z\_ignoEL}), as in the study of \citet{Schaerer2009}, the excess optical flux is attributed to older stellar populations under the double power-law and flexible SFH models (Figure~\ref{fig:full_Z_ignoEL}).
+Conversely, when emission is included in the input SED, but not modelled during the fitting (\texttt{attSNE\_Z\_SN}), as in the study of \citet{Schaerer2009}, the excess optical flux is attributed to older stellar populations under the double power-law and flexible SFH models (Fig.~\ref{fig:full_Z_ignoEL}).
 The normalised true SFH model also returns higher $M_\star$ values, but in this case, the increase is driven by a larger fitted $A_\mathrm{V}$, as the stellar population is fixed.
 By comparison, the constant SFH model exhibits negligible variation in any fitted parameter, as it primarily reproduces the broadband colours through the stellar continuum alone, which limits the influence of emission lines on the inferred age or mass.
 Although including emission lines lowers the $\chi^2$ values, this improvement only accounts for only a small fraction of the posterior distributions.